bharanisruthi/aws-servicedesk-chatbot/README.md

-The bot can be used to do the following operations log an issue get ticket details
+The bot can be used to log an issue,get ticket details,Update ticket details and Close ticket
-Update ticket details
-Close ticket

 Prerequisites:
 Valid email id,